canibanoglu/tango_with_django_book/chapters/models_templates.rst

 Reinforce what you've learnt in this chapter by trying out the following exercises.

 * Modify the index page to also include the top 5 most viewed pages.
-* The encoding and decoding of the Category name to a URL is pretty sloppy.
-Create a better way for encoding and decoding the url/name so that it handles special characters and ignores cAsE.
+* The encoding and decoding of the Category name to a URL is not particularly robust as every time we need to access the page we need to decode the URL.
+One way we can make sure the encoding and decoding is to use some functions to perform the encoding and decoding.
+* While the encode and decode function help it is only part of the solution.
+How would you redesign the URL encoding so that it is more seamless and doesn't require encoding and decoding every time?
 * Undertake the `part three of official Django tutorial <https://docs.djangoproject.com/en/1.5/intro/tutorial03/>`_ if you have not done so already to further what you've learnt here.

 Hints